Major Groups > Gilled Mushrooms > Pale-Spored > Russula > Russula ballouii

 Description:

-Cap: 3-9.5 cm; convex when young, later flat or broadly convex, with a central depression; dry; densely covered with pigment patches that break up as the mushroom matures; brownish yellow to rusty, orangish brown or nearly reddish (see comments below); the margin not lined.
+Cap: 3-9.5 cm; convex when young, later flat or broadly convex, with a central depression; dry; densely covered with pigment patches that break up as the mushroom matures; brownish yellow to rusty, orangish brown or brick red; the margin not lined; the skin not peeling easily.

 Gills: Attached to the stem or beginning to run down it; crowded or close; whitish to creamy; not bruising but sometimes yellowish brown where damaged by insects.